albert-wang/json-patch/README.md

 [RFC6902 JSON patches](http://tools.ietf.org/html/rfc6902) against documents, as
 well as for calculating & applying [RFC7396 JSON merge patches](https://tools.ietf.org/html/rfc7396).

-This repository differs from the one under evanphx by adding support for a custom 'remove_value' operation in JSON patches.
+This repository differs from the one under evanphx by adding support for custom 'remove_value' and 'add_intermediates' operations in JSON patches.
 This does not follow the RFS6902 specification.

 The `remove_value` operation takes in a path pointing to either an object or array, and a value object, and will remove from the object or array all values that compare equal to the provided value.

+The `add_intermediates` operation takes in a path and will attempt to set that value, creating empty objects and arrays until that path becomes valid.
+Indices into arrays that exceed the existing dimension are padded with nulls.
+An integer path part that does not exist in the object will create an array, other keys will create objects.

 # Get It!